SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/working-with/quotes/quotes.md

 For you as a CRMScript developer, working with quotes means that:

 * you won't have to worry about miscalculating
-* the sales details are automatically updated
+* the sales details can be automatically updated

 ## ERP